etaskr/coding-task/README.md

 ### Key business requirements

 * Display the current temperature in degrees celsius
-* Display the temperature based on the geolocation of your browser
+* Display the temperature based on the geolocation (note; not the IP!) of your browser
 * Display a simple icon and label based on the weather information provided (eg. sunny, cloudy, rainy etc).
 * The API request must be proxied via your web application ie. do not make a request from the client side directly to https://developer.forecast.io/ for the weather information.
 It must go via your localhost app.

-### What we will be looking for in the application
+### What we will be looking for in the applicant and the application

-We are looking for engineers that can lead technology and design decisions without the need for explicit guidance.
-This is why we are not providing an exact outline of what we are looking for, so we influence your direction on this task as little as possible.
-We want to see how you work unencumbered and get to know what really matters to you when developing a web application.
+We are looking for *engineers* that can lead technology and design decisions without the need for explicit guidance.
+We value the following:

+* SOLID design principles.
+    * Single use, inversion of control, dependency injection et al.
+    * Considered design patterns over spaghetti code. eg. MVC, Pub/Sub, Factory, etc
+* Testable, clean code.
+    * Unit tests.
+    * Integration tests.
+    * Simplicity of setup / mocks for testing.
+* Modular and maintainable code.
+    * Package managers.
+    * Documentation.
+    * Understandability.
+    * Coding standards.
+    * Scalable solutions.

 ## Getting Started